-The Ministry recognizes the need to attract and retain highly qualified scientists and researchers to ensure that Saskatchewan has the capacity and depth to develop new agricultural knowledge and technologies relevant to our climatic conditions.
-To address this significant challenge, the Ministry has created 15 Strategic Research Program (SRP) Chairs at the University of Saskatchewan and the Western Beef Development Centre, each consisting of a scientist and a technician.
+The ministry recognizes the need to attract and retain highly qualified scientists and researchers to ensure that Saskatchewan has the capacity and depth to develop new agricultural knowledge and technologies relevant to our climatic conditions.
+To address this significant challenge, the ministry has created 14 Strategic Research Program (SRP) Chairs at the University of Saskatchewan, each consisting of a scientist and a technician.
 Each chair represents an area of strategic importance where Saskatchewan previously lacked intellectual capacity.
-In addition to these chairs, the Ministry has also created three endowed chairs and four Agri-Food Innovation Fund (AFIF) Chairs to complement and strengthen the expertise at the University of Saskatchewan.
+In addition to these chairs, the ministry has also created three endowed chairs and four Agri-Food Innovation Fund (AFIF) Chairs to complement and strengthen the expertise at the University of Saskatchewan.

 Agri-Food Innovation Fund (AFIF) Chairs

 - Dr. Vladimir Vujanovic - AFIF Chair in Agricultural Microbiology and Bioproducts;

 - Dr. Ken Van Rees - AFIF Chair in Agroforestry and Afforestation;